Share to: share facebook share twitter share wa share telegram print page

 The "Battle of Liberty Place" was the name given to the insurrection by its Democratic supporters, as part of their story of the struggle to overturn Republicans and the Reconstruction government.
 Although this government brought about greater equality and opportunity for blacks, white supremacists saw it as tyranny.[3]
 In the election of 1872, John McEnery, a Democrat, was supported by a coalition of Democrats and anti-Grant Republicans, including Republican Gov. Henry C. Warmoth.
 Warmoth's opponents in the Republican Party remained loyal to President Grant, and supported the Republican Party nominee, William Pitt Kellogg.

 Governor Warmoth had appointed the State Returning Board, which administered elections; it declared McEnery the winner.
 A rival board endorsed Kellogg, who had charged election fraud because of the violence and intimidation that took place at and near the polls, as Democrats tried to suppress black voting.
-The legislature impeached Warmoth from office and removed him for "stealing" the election.
+The legislature impeached Warmoth and removed him from office for "stealing" the election.
 Lieutenant Governor P. B. S. Pinchback became governor for the last 35 days of Warmoth's term.
 Both McEnery and Kellogg had inaugural parties and certified lists of appointed local officeholders.
 The federal government eventually certified Kellogg as the governor of the state.
 Similarly, Republican C. C. Antoine was certified lieutenant-governor over Democrat Davidson Bradfute Penn.

 In an earlier violent incident related to the disputed election, the Colfax massacre occurred at the courthouse in Grant Parish in April 1873, when a white militia attacked freedmen defending appointed Republican officeholders.
 This action was also related to political tensions between whites and blacks.
 In Colfax, three whites and a total of 150 blacks were killed, at least 50 of the latter after having been taken prisoner.